|Host University Website:||Click to visit|

 The Lismore campus houses the majority of the University's academic facilities, electronic information services and state-of-the-art library.
 It provides the full range of recreational facilities expected by students including access to email, sports facilities, and residence halls.
 Additionally, the SCU International Office provides regular excursions to the nearby beaches, rain forests, the Outback, the Gold Coast and other areas so students can deepen their experience with the Australian culture.

-Location Southern Cross University is located in the semitropical city of Lismore, (population 45,000) New South Wales about one hour by airplane from Sydney and Brisbane.
+Southern Cross Universtiy is located in the semitropical city of Lismore, (population 45,000) New South Wales about one hour by airplane from Sydney and Brisbane.
 The surrounding hills are dotted with historical villages and rustic hamlets.
-Nearby is Nimbin, site of the Aquarius Festival and the 'spiritual home' of Australia's alternative lifestyle movement.
+Nearby is imbin, site of the Aquarius Festival and the 'spiritual home' of Australia's alternative lifestyle movement.
 From Lismore, students have easy access to Byron Bay, Australia’s most easterly point.

 Only 35 minutes from Lismore, Byron Bay provides an international focal point for the area's thriving hospitality industry.
 The coastline in the region is one of Australia’s best, offering long stretches of beaches for swimming and surfing.
 The Gold Coast, Australia’s premier tourist spot for nightlife, casinos, surfing and theme parks, is located about an hour north of Lismore.
 The Great Barrier Reef is only a few hours to the north.
 The region around Lismore is also noted for its world-renowned rain forests where students can enjoy mountain climbing and bushwalking.